What are your hours of operation?

 Can my child bring special toys into the classroom?

 CCP provides all necessary materials for our program; your child does not need to bring in anything.
-Each child is issued a school bag and a hook to keep personal belongings in; however, we do not recommend sending in special toys with your child—these have a tendency to get lost or broken.
+Each child is issued a school bag and a hook to keep personal belongings in; we do not recommend sending in special toys with your child—these may to get lost or broken.
 Although we try to monitor children’s belongings, our main concern is the safety and engagement of our students; we cannot guarantee the security of any child’s belongings and will not be held responsible for lost or damaged items.